For a faster, more profitable home sale

 Feng shui and home staging have similar things in common, like decluttering, cleaning, depersonalizing and repair.

-Simple changes in the selection and placement of furniture, accessories, and the use of color will improve the flow of energy in your home and the way people feel as they enter.
+Simple changes in the selection and placement of furniture, accessories, and the use of color can improve the flow of energy and the way people feel as they enter your home.

 I became interested in feng shui when I worked as a real estate agent.
 I showed a house to a couple who were looking for a home with good feng shui.

-I was intrigued by their comments as they walked through the house, discussing the pros and cons.
-They didn't buy the house because it failed the feng shui test, but I was compelled to learn more.
+I was intrigued by their comments as we walked through the house, discussing the pros and cons and was compelled to learn more about it.

 Feng shui ("fung shway") is an ancient Chinese design practice of arranging the spaces around us.
 Properly arranged, they can bring you happiness, good health and prosperity.